 The Citi Double Cash card is usually our “go-to” pick for unlimited 2% cash back with no category restrictions.

 The Alliant Cashback Visa® Signature Card clearly has the Citi® Double Cash Card – 18 month BT offer beat in the first year.
-Things get a little less clear-cut when the AAlliant Cashback Visa® Signature Cardhas an $59 annual fee, waived the first year.
+Things get a little less clear-cut when the Alliant Cashback Visa® Signature Card has an $99 annual fee, waived the first year.

 As mentioned, when taking the fee into consideration, you need to spend over $1,000 per month on the Alliant Cashback Visa® Signature Card to earn more from it than the Citi® Double Cash Card – 18 month BT offer.